 SEO's that can connect the dots are very much in demand.
-There is a lot of businesses that needs to understand how their customers search, where they search and why they purchase something online.
+There is a lot of businesses that need to understand how their customers search, where they search and why they purchase something online.
 It's not always clear as water.

 An SEO that can analyze content and the customer journey will not be unemployed.
 They're needed.

 Since I've started in the SEO industry, silos are beginning to be broken down.
-All marketing efforts needs to be integrated and teams talking and collaborating with each other.
+All marketing efforts need to be integrated and teams talking and collaborating with each other.
 SEO is a big part of marketing today.
 And it's always changing.
-New features in the SERP, no more keywords in Google Analytics and tons of other changes.
+New features in the SERP, no more keywords in Google Analytics, and tons of other changes.
 What you knew today could be thrown out the window tomorrow.

 But that's also what's fun with SEO.
-You can work with pages, videos, images, PDF's - you name it.
+You can work with pages, videos, images, PDFs - you name it.
 As long as you're providing the search engines with good content made for the users - you're pretty much safe.
 SEO is not about getting content on the first page for a query.
 It's about answering the right questions and helping people.
 If they want to find the local pizzeria or that hipster leather backpack that's perfect for old Polaroid cameras.

 Being a specialist is a good thing.
-It means you can excel at what you do and achieve a status in your industry and ultimately leads to positive impact on your income and future prospects.
+It means you can excel at what you do and achieve a status in your industry and ultimately leads to a positive impact on your income and future prospects.

 While helping you break through to the top of the food chain, being a specialist also carries a huge risk, in any industry.
 Disciplines change and old trades die out or evolve into something new.

 There isn't a better example than SEO to illustrate my point.
-With an average of two daily algorithm tweaks Google keeps us on our toes at all times.
+With an average of two daily algorithm tweaks, Google keeps us on our toes at all times.
 What was considered a sound SEO practice five years ago by many in the industry represents an unsafe practice today.